canjs/canjs/docs/can-guides/commitment/recipes/video-player/video-player.md

 });
 ```

-A component's `view` is rendered with it's [can-component.prototype.ViewModel].
+A component's `view` is rendered with its [can-component.prototype.ViewModel].
 For example, we can
 make the `<input>` say `"AWESOME VIDEO"` by defining a `src` property and using it in the `view` like:

 ```js